Home > Help Centre > Tax and Finance > Step-by-Step Guide to Preparing Your Company’s Tax Return

 In the UK, Corporation Tax is paid each year on the profits made by companies in the previous financial year.
 This applies to limited companies, overseas companies with a UK presence and unincorporated associations (e.g. clubs and co-operatives).

-There are currently two rates of Corporation Tax in the financial year 2025–2026:
+There are currently two rates of Corporation Tax:

 • The small profits rate of 19% for companies with profits under £50,000 and